09 The Bridegroom Comes for his Bride

 Paul elaborates a little further on this in the passage in 1 Corinthians 15:51-52, where he speaks of the transformation of the physical bodies of believers into their spiritual bodies as they are caught up into the air to meet the Lord.
 He says that this transformation will happen ‘in a flash’ or ‘in the twinkling of an eye.’
 The Greek words used here are atomos, meaning a period of time that is so small it cannot be divided, and rhipe ophthalmou, referring to the time taken for light to flash on or across the pupil of a person’s eye.
 So, expressed proverbially, this transformation of our bodies is going to happen so fast that, if you blinked your eyes, you’d miss it!

-The rapture: prophetic fulfilment of the Feast of Trumpets
+A. The rapture as the prophetic messianic fulfilment of the feast of trumpets

-From the passage in 1 Corinthians 15:51-52 we can also discern the connection between this resurrection-rapture event and the Hebrew Feast of Trumpets, Yom Teruah (cf. Lev.
+According to this viewpoint, from Paul’s words in 1 Corinthians 15:51-52 we can discern a potential connection between the rapture and feast of trumpets, Yom Teruah (cf. Lev.
 23:23-25).
-The Feast of Trumpets was the first of the three Autumn feasts which Jews were commanded to celebrate, and, just as the three Spring feasts found their Messianic fulfilment in the life and work of Christ, this feast also has Messianic prophetic significance.
-Today it is often referred to as Rosh Hashanah and it marks the beginning of the Jewish civil New Year.
-It was held on the first day of the seventh month (Tishri), and its purpose was to call the Jews to a period of prayer, confession, repentance and putting things right in their life, in preparation for the Day of Atonement (Yom Kippur) which would take place on the tenth day of that same month.
-These ten days of prayer and repentance, beginning on Rosh Hashanah and ending on Yom Kippur, are called the Days of Awe.
+The feast of trumpets was the first of the three autumn feasts which Jews were commanded to celebrate, and, just as the three spring feasts found their messianic fulfilment in the life and work of Christ, this feast also has messianic prophetic significance.
+Today it is often referred to as Rosh Hashanah and it marks the beginning of the Jewish civil new year.
+It was held on the first day of the seventh month (Tishri), and its purpose was to call the Jews to a period of prayer, confession, repentance and putting things right in their life, in preparation for the day of atonement (Yom Kippur) which would take place on the tenth day of that same month.
+These ten days of prayer and repentance, beginning on Rosh Hashanah and ending on Yom Kippur, are called ‘the days of awe.’

-Each day during this period, the shofar (trumpet) is blown to awaken the people, and to warn them to repent and return to God since God’s judgement of sin on Yom Kippur is coming soon.
+Each day during this period, the shofar (trumpet) is blown to awaken the people, and to warn them to repent and return to God since his judgement of sin on Yom Kippur is coming soon.
 The final shofar blast on Rosh Hashanah was known as ‘the last trump’ (i.e. the last blast of the shofar).
-It is this ‘last trumpet’ blast which Paul is referring to in 1 Corinthians 15:51-52.
-It should not be confused with ‘the trumpet call of God’ mentioned in 1 Thessalonians 4:16, as this refers to the shofar blast in the Jewish wedding analogy, as we have seen above.
+It is this ‘last trumpet’ blast which some believers think that Paul was referring to in 1 Corinthians 15:51-52.
+This should not be confused with ‘the trumpet call of God’ mentioned in 1 Thessalonians 4:16, as this refers to the shofar blast in the Jewish wedding analogy, as we have seen above.

 After the rapture of the bride of Christ, this world will enter into a time of God’s call to repentance and the pouring out of his wrath on earth because of human sin, a period of time which is often referred to as ‘the tribulation.’
 During the time of the seven trumpets and the seven bowls of wrath in the book of Revelation, there are references to repentance, or rather to the lack of it (see Rev. 9:20-21; 16:9-10).
-This time of worldwide tribulation is then followed by the Second Advent of Christ.
+This is the time when many Jewish people will repent and find Jesus as their Messiah (cf. Zech.
+12:10 – 13:1).
+This time of worldwide tribulation is then followed by the Second Advent of Christ (seen as the messianic fulfilment of Yom Kippur) when the Lord will judge the nations (Matt.
+25:31-46).

-Furthermore, the Feast of Trumpets is also known as the Wedding of the Messiah.
+Furthermore, the feast of trumpets is also known as the ‘wedding of Messiah.’
 In the analogy of a traditional Jewish wedding, the marriage takes place over a period of time known as the ‘bridal week.’
 During this bridal week, the groom and bride consummate their relations in the bridal room which was built in the father’s home.
 At the end of this week, the marriage supper is held.
-This bridal week represents the time when the bride of Christ is in heaven after the rapture, while on earth it will be a time of tribulation.
+This bridal week represents the time when the bride of Christ is in heaven after the rapture, while on earth there will be a time of tribulation.

-In Matthew 24:36, we can see another connection between the rapture and the Feast of Trumpets:
+In Matthew 24:36, we can see another potential connection between the rapture and the feast of trumpets:

 ‘No one knows about that day or hour, not even the angels in heaven, nor the Son, but only the Father.’
 (Matt.
 24:36)